Alaztiest/Samples/Reporting/CSharp/NUnit/README.md

 ## NUnit

-This project demonstrates adding reportium client using [Reporting SDK for C#](https://www.nuget.org/packages/Perfecto-Reporting) to your UnitTesting tests.
+This project demonstrates adding reportium client using [Reporting SDK for C#](https://www.nuget.org/packages/Perfecto-Reporting) to your NUnit tests.

 To demonstrate Perfecto Reporting functionality, this project contatins two tests, one that will result in *success* and another in *failure*.